Sploder12/scisl/README.md

 Macros **CANNOT** be used to replace more than a single argument/function name.
 Attempting to do so will result in a compilation error most of the time.

+### Using BREAK

+Break is a very powerful and very dangerous command.
+Break allows you to stop your program and then restart where you were later.
+This can be disabled by passing  `true` into `program::run`.

+There is nothing stopping you from changing the current instruction during this break.
+This is intentional, as it can be used for several applications.
+But, it is also incredibly dangerous.

+The optimizer will constant fold wherever it can.
+But, the optimizer doesn't expect you to be jumping around manually.
+A simple way to get around this is by using interoperables.
+The optimizer can't fold them, and anything set by them is also unfoldable.

+Essentially, most variables aren't safe if you intend on changing the currentInstruction during a break.
+The only time they are guarenteed to be safe is if you change the currentInstruction to 0 or what it was right after the break.